sally-e-street/tool-nest-language/README.md

 **Street_Hamilton_Healy_Rscript_2024.R** contains R code used to produce the analyses reported in the main text and supplementary material.
 For further explanation please see the script annotations.

+**construction_dictionary.txt** contains the list of words representing 'intelligent' terminology used in article abstacts (for full details, see the Methods section of the paper and the R script).